tomas-fryza/esp-micropython/lab6-serial/README.md

 ### Learning objectives

-After completing this lab you will be able to:

 * Understand the I2C communication
 * Perform data transfers between ESP32 and I2C devices
 * Use methods for OLED dispaly in MicroPython
 * Use logic analyzer

-The main goal of this laboratory exercise is to gain a comprehensive understanding of serial synchronous communication via the I2C (Inter-Integrated Circuit) bus.
-This includes grasping the essential structure of address and data frames.
-Additionally, this exercise provides an opportunity to explore the utilization of classes and methods in MicroPython.

 <a name="preparation"></a>